- Very good value for money

 My favourite type of running shoe is one that gets hype from word of mouth from the running community and not because of a large marketing investment from the brand, trying to convince you that its latest technology claims are true.

 The term “sleeper hit” is used to describe something that becomes a big success despite having relatively little promotion.
 This term can definitely be used to describe the Floatride Energy.

 Everything about the Forever Energy screams simplicity.
 This is the main reason why the Forever Energy has made runners worldwide take notice.
-Reebok gets the basics right for a very affordable price.
+The basics in this shoe are gotten right for a very affordable price.